junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He bounds up the stairs for his dear life, slamming the stairwell door the moment he reaches the rooftop, blocking it with some scattered iron bars he finds on the floor.

-The rooftop is high above the ground, the Chrysler Building standing tall several blocks away.
+The rooftop is high above the ground, the light from top of Chrysler Building looks only a short distance away.
 This sleepless city has flowing lights in the skyline and on the street, but at this moment, to his horror, the whole city's light blinks.
-And in the brief moment of each darkness, the loud crashing sound shakes the earth.
+And in each brief moment of darkness, the loud crashing sound shakes the earth.
 The sound of something giant stomping on the ground, moving closer step by step.

 WHOMP!